 An exception to the funding rules above is used whenever the application of such rules results in inconsistencies.
 In these cases, a "fresh start" approach is used.
 This simply means that the current unfunded actuarial liability is projected and amortized over a set number of years.
+As mentioned above, if the annual contribution on the total unfunded liability was less than the amount produced by a 30-year amortization of the unfunded liability, the plan actuary would implement a 30-year fresh start.
 However, in the case of a 30-year fresh start, just the unfunded liability not already in the (gain)/loss base (which is already amortized over 30 years), will go into the new fresh start base.
 In addition, a fresh start is needed in the following situations:

-1) When a positive payment would be required on a negative unfunded actuarial liability (or conversely a negative payment on a positive unfunded actuarial liability); or

-2) When there are excess assets, rather than an unfunded liability.
+- 1) When a positive payment would be required on a negative unfunded actuarial liability (or conversely a negative payment on a positive unfunded actuarial liability); or - 2) When there are excess assets, rather than an unfunded liability.
 In this situation, a 30-year fresh start is used, unless a longer fresh start is needed to avoid a negative total rate.

 It should be noted that the actuary may choose to use a fresh start under other circumstances.
-In all cases, the fresh start period is set by the actuary at what is deemed appropriate; however, the period will not be greater than 30 years.
+In all cases, the fresh start period is set by the actuary at what is deemed appropriate; however, the period will not be less than five years, nor greater than 30 years.